Chironomus striatipennis Kieffer, 1910

 Illustration of the wing of C. striatipennis from Chaudhuri et al. 1992.

 Abdominal tergites mostly dark, with a pale basal band on the anterior segments, paler in Japanese specimens.
-About 7-10 setae near middle of tergite IX.
+About 7-10 setae in single pale patch on tergite IX.

 Male hypopygium (left) and superior appendage (right) of an Indian specimen of C. striatipennis